Telent: History

-In September 2019 the pension scheme, described by Telent as a "disproportionately large liability", was bought out by Rothesay Life.
-From around this time, a controlling stake in Telent was held by the American private equity investment firm J.C.
+In September 2017, the pension scheme buyout vehicle Edmund Truell acquired Telent and its £3 billion retirement fund in exchange for £398 million; at the time, it was the largest takeover in the UK's market for the purchase of retirement liabilities.
+Two years later, the company's pension scheme, which was described by Telent as being a "disproportionately large liability", was bought out by the insurer Rothesay Life.
+Around this time, a controlling stake in Telent was held by the American private equity investment firm J.C.
 Flowers.